 Note that not on this list of enforcement actions are calling your employer, contacting your neighbors, or getting a warrant for your arrest.
 Failing to repay a debt is a civil matter and not criminal.
 A common threat many payday lenders use is arrest for check fraud: This is a groundless threat unless the payday lender has evidence to prove the borrower never intended to repay the payday loan.
 Proving that is very difficult.
 Remember, no one has been arrested or imprisoned for debt in the United States since the Civil War.

-To learn more about debt collection laws in your state, see the Privacy Rights Clearinghouse Debt Collection Law Guide.
+To learn more about debt collection laws in your state, see the Bills.com debt collection laws page.

-If the payday loan company sells an account to a collection agent, the borrower is now obligated to repay the balance to the collection agent.
+If the payday loan company sells an account to a collection agent, the borrower may be obligated to pay the balance to the collection agent.

 A federal law called the Fair Debt Collection Practices Act (FDCPA) states that a third party collection agent must stop calling you if you notify them in writing to do so.
 Several states, such as California, New York, and Texas, extend many of the regulations in the FDCPA to cover original creditors as well.
 See Advice If You’re Being Harassed by a Collection Agent to learn what actions you can take if you believe a collection agent is violating the FDCPA.